Curriculum

 In order to graduate, students in the program are required to complete two internship courses: an exploratory internship for 1 credit and intensive internship for 3 credits.
 Learn more about this requirement »

-Compare fisheries and wildlife to other OSU online programs
+Compare fisheries, wildlife, and conservation sciences to other OSU online programs

-Want to know how the fisheries and wildlife sciences degree compares to the online degrees in environmental sciences or natural resources?
+Want to know how the fisheries, wildlife, and conservation sciences degree compares to the online degrees in environmental sciences or natural resources?
 Check out our degree comparison tool.

 Transfer credits